-The stockholders agreement will contain provisions that entitle the stockholder parties thereto to certain rights to have their securities registered by us under the Securities Act.
+The stockholders agreement contains provisions that entitle the stockholder parties thereto to certain rights to have their securities registered by us under the Securities Act.
 Hellman & Friedman will be entitled to an unlimited number of "demand" registrations, subject to certain limitations.
 In addition, the stockholder parties to the stockholders agreement, including Hellman & Friedman, are entitled to customary "piggyback" registration rights.
-The stockholders agreement will provide that we will pay certain expenses of the stockholder parties relating to such registrations and indemnify them against certain liabilities which may arise under the Securities Act.
-These securities will represent approximately % of our outstanding common stock after this offering, or % if the underwriters exercise in full their option to purchase additional shares.
+The stockholders agreement provides that we will pay certain expenses of the stockholder parties relating to such registrations and indemnify them against certain liabilities which may arise under the Securities Act.
+These securities represent approximately 77.7% of our outstanding common stock after this offering, or 75.6% if the underwriters exercise in full their option to purchase additional shares.